plone/plone.recipe.zope2instance/README.txt

   An integer telling the Python interpreter to check for asynchronous events every number of instructions.
 This affects how often thread switches occur.

+enable-product-installation
+  Enable the persistent product registry by setting this to ``on``.
+By default the registry is turned ``off``.

 zodb-temporary-storage
   If given Zope's default temporary storage definition will be replaced by the lines of this parameter.